justinmahar/react-authless-admin/README.md

   - One setting to affect the whole site.
 Uses local storage for persistence.
 - **🙈 Cater content to both non-admins and admins**
   - Show and hide content from both types of users, simulating the feel of being logged in.
+- **👩‍🎨 Admin role support**
+  - Show or hide content for different admin roles using custom local storage key names.
 - **📝 Netlify CMS button**
   - Using Netlify CMS?
 A button is included to make linking to collections and entries easy.
-- **👩‍🎨 Admin role support**
-  - Show or hide content for different admin roles using custom local storage key names.
-- **✊ Do it your way**
-  - Activate via the included toggle button, or your own way using the included hook.

 ## Why use this?